stex0121/projects/README.md

 I will be monthly or in two-three weeks, creating fun blog page about PC Hardware,Games and PC tweaking.
+Read about good old arcade games emulator on potatoe PC :)
 Happy coding...